HR Leaders Toronto is pre-approved for 8.75 CPD hours

 Power Talk: McDonald’s Canada Talent Attraction Approach

 A clear, concise and thought-provoking bite-size talk about a topical subject.
 Learn something new and take away a powerful message.Are your ‘help wanted’ signs fading?
 Are your application forms collecting dust?
-Technology is quickly changing the face of talent acquisition and so are our new applicants – the Gen Zs.
-In a landscape where talent is scarce, we need to find a way to reach them where they are and when they are.
-Join us as we discuss our approach to evolving the McDonald’s Canada talent attraction approach to ‘out shout’ the competition.
+Technology is quickly changing the face of talent acquisition and so are the new applicants – the Gen Zs.
+In a landscape where talent is scarce, HR leaders need to find a way to reach and engage new talent.
+In this session McDonald’s Canada will discuss evolving their talent attraction approach to ‘out shout’ the competition.

 SVP & Chief People Officer, McDonald’s Restaurants Canada, Ltd.